Trade effluent FAQs

 What about surface water drainage?

 Trade effluent control applies only to those discharges made to the foul sewer.
 No discharge of trade effluent should be made to the surface water sewer; this includes vehicle washes, wheelie bin cleaning and condensate from steam boiler systems.
-It is your responsibility to ensure drains on your site are identified correctly and any trade effluent discharge directed to the foul sewer.
+It is your responsibility to ensure drains on your site are identified correctly and any trade effluent discharge is directed to the foul sewer.
 (If you are an occupier on site, your landlord should have copies of the site drainage).
 Surface water drains should be protected with bunds and/or other containment systems to prevent contamination from the site process or potential pollution from spillages.

 What will my trade effluent consent contain?